panashe-madzivire/Remuneration-management-roles-by-gender/README.md

 - the average male and female salary per department  using a stored procedure.

 ## File description
-The code is available in the MySQL file `Employees-management.sql` and the .csv files for use in Tableau Public software are, `gender-breakdown.csv`, `manager-gender.csv`, `salaries.csv` and `dept-salaries.csv`.
+The code is available in the MySQL file `Employees-management.sql` and the .csv files for use in Tableau Public software are:
+-`gender-breakdown.csv`, `manager-gender.csv`, `salaries.csv` and `dept-salaries.csv`.